-The Plan has reciprocal agreements with other affiliates of the International Association of Bridge, Structural and Ornamental Iron Workers, AFL-CIO.
+The Plan has reciprocal agreements with other affiliates of the International Association of Bridge, Structural and Ornamental Iron Workers, AFL-CIO, and other labor organizations.
 Through these agreements, you may have contributions transferred from another fund to this Fund.
 To receive credit for contributions made on your behalf to another fund in whose jurisdiction you are working, you must request that the other fund transfer the contributions to this Fund.